 Instances of the AVComponent class shall refer to AdaptationSets carrying audio, video or subtitles.

 The componentTag shall be the value of the id attribute on the Adaptation Set (if provided).

+The encoding shall be the value of the @codec attribute on the Adaptation Set (if provided).

 When an instance of the AVComponent class refers to a DASH audio media content component: